Upper Secondary IBDP/IBCP

 Business Management (HL)

-*Registration of online courses come with an additional fee per year
+*Registration of online courses comes with an additional fee per year

 Group 4: Experimental Sciences